Main Content

 So, what do these little devices actually do?
 You know they boost Wi-Fi, of course, but how do they do that?

 A Wi-Fi booster takes your existing internet or Wi-Fi signal and essentially amplifies it.
-This helps effectively boost the existing signal to extend past the original signal's reach.
 The result is that your signal will reach all areas of your home.

 Does this affect the network connection in other areas of the house?
 Not at all.
 A Wi-Fi booster assigns local IP addresses to each device to boost the speed of the internet.
 This means that there is no disruption to your network connectivity.